-When I first saw this pattern…. wow, this woven knit strips pattern is so beautiful!!!
+When I first saw this entrelac pattern…. wow, this woven knit strips pattern is so beautiful!!!
 I definitely want to make this, but how?
-Thanks to the modern technology of internet, I searched through the web and found some videos that taught about it.
+Thanks to the modern technology of the internet, I searched through the web and found some videos that taught about it.
 I like Planet Purl’s video the most, not only that it is easy to understand, Beth Moriarty has every stitch covered and explained.
 I am able to cast on and start knitting after the first or 2nd views of the video tutorial.
-Please stay tuned to see what will this piece of entrelac knit turn into….
-I can foresee something sweet is on its way to Craft Passion pattern & tutorial 🙂
+Please stay tuned to see what will this piece of entrelac knit turn into… I can foresee something sweet is on its way to Craft Passion pattern & tutorial 🙂

 I am not a proclaimed professional in knitting, but I have the passion to create something out of the needles and yarns.
-Not lucky enough to have video and tutor to guide me through, so, I am basically a self-taught knitter and I learned knitting more than 30 years ago from just a basic knitting book.
-Long story short, I can knit after making numerous trials and errors, with no regret of the hard work and I really proud of myself for being able to knit a few vests, cardigans, pullovers, scarfs etc etc…..
+Not lucky enough to have a video and tutor to guide me through, so, I am basically a self-taught knitter and I learned knitting more than 30 years ago from just a basic knitting book.
+Long story short, I can knit after making numerous trials and errors, with no regret of the hard work, and I really proud of myself for being able to knit a few vests, cardigans, pullovers, scarfs, etc…..
 And also, conduct a small class among classmates during the break time between high school classes.

 [update: I made this into an Entrelac Messenger Bag]